 Protect your head and the skin on your scalp with a hat.
 A wide-brimmed hat is best for a good amount of sun-blocking coverage, since it also protects the tops of your eyes which might not be shaded by your sunglasses, and is too sensitive for sunscreen.
 For the fashion-conscious, there are endless styles to choose from, so go shopping!

 During this UV Safety Awareness Month, we encourage you to share your stories and successes.
-If you have any questions, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang is here to help.
+If you have any questions, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang is here to help.